 Premium Sunflower Lecithin Powder

-Soya is the dominant source for lecithin in food, but ours comes from sunflowers and is preferred by those seeking an alternative due to many concerns about soya.
+Soya is the dominant source for lecithin in food, but our Sunflower Lecithin comes from sunflowers and is preferred by those seeking an alternative due to many concerns about soya.
 Many people have soya allergies, and most of soya available is now genetically modified and not to mention it’s catastrophic environmental impact.
 Needless to say we prefer sunflower lecithin by far!

 Country of Origin: India

 Lecithin is often used as a cooking ingredient, but it is also taken as a nutritional supplement as it is known as a beneficial source of phosphatidylinositol, phosphatidylethanolamine, and phosphatidylcholine.

 Phosphatidylcholine is a nutrient that aids in memory, muscle conditioning and maintaining the nervous system.
 Lecithin’s greatest benefit is that it has an abundance of essential fatty acids.
 Sunflower lecithin has the same overall fatty acid composition as soy lecithin, but sunflowers have more stearic acid and linoleic acid than soy, which is believed to help lower cholesterol levels.

 Lecithin is a vital component to each and every cell in our bodies.
 Lecithin helps prevent cell membranes from becoming hard and allows them to remain healthy.
 Lecithin has become a popular supplement especially with regard to improving cholesterol levels as well as improving the functions of the nervous and circulatory systems.

 Extracting lecithin for sunflower seeds to make a powder is a notoriously difficult thing to do without the use of solvent extraction methods, this is why it’s possible to find organic sunflower lecithin liquid but organic powder is very rare.
 The good news is that we now stock a certified organic version which you can check out here.